cmabastar/docker-with-flask-run-0.12/README.md

 flask run
 ```

-I figured out to have an example when running with docker
+Just an example when running it with docker

 To run: